NZNOG/website/_conferences/nznog-2024.md

 order: 1
 ---

 NZNOG 2024 will be held in Nelson, New Zealand, at the Rutherford Hotel.
-It is proudly brought to you be .nz .
+It is proudly brought to you by [.nz](https://internetnz.nz/nz-domains/) .

 | Date | Tutorial | Workshops | Conference | Evening Event |
 | --- | --- | --- | --- | --- |